ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → confirming execution of the staged payload and identifying resulting outbound attacker communication
 </summary>

-*Goal:* Confirm successful code execution and reverse shell establishment by correlating host-based process telemetry with network traffic showing outbound connections to attacker-controlled infrastructure.
+*Goal:* Confirm successful code execution and reverse shell establishment by correlating host-based process telemetry with network traffic showing outbound connections to attacker-controlled infrastructure.</br>

 <a id="4-payload-execution-and-reverse-shell-establishment"></a>